robdevops/finbot/README.md

 ### Telegram
 * Set up the bot by messaging [BotFather](https://telegram.me/BotFather).
 * Add your bot to a group or channel.
-* Optionally, Make the bot an admin (for interactive features).
+* Optionally, make the bot an admin (for interactive features).
 * In the .env file, set `telegramBotToken` to the token BotFather gave you.
 * In the .env file, set `telegramChatID` to the chat group or channel id.
    * For channels and supergroups, _CHAT_ID_ should be negative and 13 characters.
 Prepend `-100` if necessary.
    * Be aware a group id can change if you edit group settings and it becomes a "supergroup".
 Currently, the bot does not automatically handle this.
 * Example .env entry:
 ```
-telegramBotToken=0000000000:AAAAAAAAAAAAAAAAAAAAAAAAAA
+telegramBotToken='0000000000:AAAAAAAAAAAAAAAAAAAAAAAAAA'
-telegramChatID='-1001000000000'
+telegramChatID=-1001000000000
 ```

 ### Portfolios